 With this mechanism, a voter with five tokens willing to lock them up only for the minimum allowed duration would have the same number of votes as a voter with only one token happy to have it locked for the maximum amount of time.

 In addition to the above, a voter may choose not to lock up tokens at all for a heavy discount (90%) on their voting weight.
 In the same scenario as above, a third voter would need to own 50 tokens to have the same voting power if they did not wish to lock them at all.

 In the following months, the developers and researchers will fine-tune the details of what has been described here.
 Different time-spans will likely be used once Polkadot launches, and perhaps the weights of time-lock voting will be adjusted once more research and testing has been completed.

 An upcoming feature being worked on right now is delegated voting, also known as “liquid democracy.”
 For participants who do not wish to participate in every vote, but know an individual or group they trust to align with their own beliefs will be able to delegate their votes.

 Want to participate?

-The Alexander testnet is Polkadot’s living testnet, already in its fourth Proof-of-Concept, having been upgraded using some of the mechanisms described above.
+Has this Polkadot walkthrough tempted you to participate?
+Feel free to use the Alexander testnet, Polkadot’s living testnet, already in its fourth Proof-of-Concept, having been upgraded using some of the mechanisms described above.
 Many of the features described so far, including Adaptive Quorum Biasing, public referenda, democracy and council modules are live.

 As we continue to work on the governance interfaces for a future release, the easiest way to start is to head to https://poc-3.polkadot.io, create an account, get some testnet DOTs from the faucet and start playing with transfers, staking, nominating, and if you’re up for it, proposing new referenda.